PADA Tournaments Explained

 The Battle in the Grove (The BIG)

 This event is usually played in February over 3 days.
 Friday night is a blind draw.
 The singles and doubles events are played on Saturday.
 On Sunday the ADO national qualified for region 1-2 is played.
-Please remember this is a general schedule and preliminary dates, they are subject to change. us online casino list
+Please remember this is a general schedule and preliminary dates, they are subject to change. the best online casino in usa

 The Oregon Open (OO)